Convoifilter: A case study of doing cocktail party speech recognition: Model description

 \subsection{Target speaker's voice enhancement}

-Figure \ref{fig:model_overview} shows an overview of our target speaker's extraction module named ConVoiFilter.
-The goal of this module is to remove all noise and interfering speech from the noisy audio input, producing a clean utterance of the target speaker.
+Figure \ref{fig:model_overview} shows an overview of our target speaker's extraction module, ConVoiFilter.
+This module aims to remove all noise and interfering speech from the noisy audio input, producing a clean utterance for the target speaker.

 Firstly, an embedding vector identifies the target speaker ($e_{ref}\in\mathbb{R}^{d\_emb}$) extracted from their audio recordings (reference utterance) using a speaker encoder module.
 Moreover, we perform cross-extraction of speaker embedding from the noisy audio ($e_{noisy}\in\mathbb{R}^{d\_emb}$).
 Afterwards, we concatenate the two embeddings (from the reference utterance and the noisy audio) and feed them through a feed-forward network to produce the final presentation for the target speaker ($e = FFN(e_{ref}, e_{noisy})\in\mathbb{R}^{d\_emb}$).
 Without cross-extraction, $e = e_{ref}$.
 We experimented with two different speaker encoder models: x-vector \cite{10.1007/978-3-030-59430-5_11} and i-vector \cite{wan2018generalized}.